 Cost plus (e.g. MSO cost plus 30%, or 130% of MSO costs)

-Management Services Included: The services provided by the MSO can vary from simple managerial oversight to coverage of the entire cost structure of the group, and the specific bundle of services provided has a significant impact on the FMV management fee:
+Management and Administrative Services and Resources Included: The services provided by the MSO can vary from simple managerial oversight to coverage of the entire cost structure of the group, and the specific bundle of services and intellectual property provided has a significant impact on the FMV management fee:

 Sometimes only back-office administrative services are provided, resulting in relatively low management fees if structured as a percentage of revenue or on a fixed fee basis.

-However, in captive MSO/friendly PC models, the MSO often provides clinical office space, medical supplies, clinical staffing, and a variety of other resources depending on state CPOM laws, resulting in significantly higher management fees.
+However, in captive MSO/friendly PC models, the MSO may provide clinical office space, medical supplies, clinical staffing, and a variety of other resources depending on state CPOM laws, resulting in higher corresponding management fees.